 Left is your front brake and right is the rear.
 You use the rear brake to slow down and the front to actually stop.
 The front brake is most powerful, so be careful.
 You don’t want to fly over your handlebars.
 If you’re going at top speed and you need to slow down fast, put your weight on the back of your saddle and squeeze both brakes.

 Be extra gentle with hydraulic disc brakes, these are even more powerful than the mechanical ones.

 See a climb coming up?
 Try and get some momentum.
-When you’ve caught on some speed gear down before you have to start pedaling again.
+When you’ve caught on some speed gear down before you have to start pedalling again.
 You don’t want to shift with full tension on the chain and gearings.

 Some like to stand on the pedals and some prefer staying in the saddle.
-Rule of thumb here is that when a climb is under 10 percent it is better to remain seated.
+The Rule of thumb here is that when a climb is under 10 percent it is better to remain seated.
 If the condition of the road is extremely bad you might want to stay in the saddle as well.
-Not enough weight on the back wheel might cause it too spin.
+Not enough weight on the back wheel might cause it to spin.
 Or if the weight distribution isn’t low enough and the climb is extremely steep, your front wheel might come off the ground.
-Sounds scary but you will instinctively push down on your handlebars to not fall.
+Sounds scary, but you will instinctively push down on your handlebars to not fall.

 If you have front panniers, store your heavier items here while climbing.
 This will help with a lower weight distribution, which is better for climbing.

 Feel that burn in your legs?
 That’s your muscles crying lactic acid.
 Don’t worry about it, it will disappear as soon as you’ve reached the top.

 Instead of focussing on this pain, pay attention to your position.
 Flat back with bent elbows.
 Bend at the hips to lower your centre of gravity.
 A flat back helps open up the chest to maximize lung capacity.